localhost8080/multiloquent/readme.txt

 6) in sidebar.php [so it goes under the content, but above the footer]
 7) in sidebar.php [so it goes under the content, but above the footer]
 8) used in social.php [suggested that you put a text widget in it and add in your social links - to add a second lot, eg for your rss feed / facebook page]
-9) [not used]
+9) footer middle area for you to add whatever you want
-10) footer - just above the footer menu for you to add whatever you want
+10) footer right area for you to add whatever you want

 it also has two menus: